DataShades/ckanext-restricted-access/README.md

 # (optional, default: 404)
 ckan.restricted.ui_paths.error_code = 403

+# An error message for the restricted paths.
+If this option is empty and the error code is not 404 the default messages for exceptions will be taken from CKAN core.
+# (optional, default: Not Found)
+ckan.restricted.ui_paths.error_code = Not authorized to see this page

 # Redirect anonymous users to login page
 # (optional, default: false)
 ckan.restricted.redirect_anon_to_login = true